 Another interesting patent shows that Apple might be designing multi-function straps.
 A 'Magnetic Wristband' shows a strap which would attach to the body of the watch with magnets.
 However, the interesting bit it when the watch isn't worn as the strap can be rolled up to create stand.

 Could the Apple Watch 3 be round?
 We certainly hope so or at least an option for circular alongside square, but it's only images from patents that are giving people hope.
-In reality, it's one of the more unlikely features since watchOS has been designed for square shaped displays.
+In reality, it's one of the more unlikely features since - as we said earlier - watchOS has been designed for square displays.

 Also, as spotted by 9to5mac, another new patent outlines a strap with an embedded battery (above) that provides power to the watch by an thin induction coil that sits on the bottom of the watch.
 This is essentially a mobile power bank, which uses the same wireless charging system that's already used to charge the Watch, but a lot slimmer than the 'puck' that's bundled in the box as that wouldn't be comfortable in any way.